 Medium Scores

-When scores are in the medium range, identify specific improvement areas.
+When scores are in the medium range, it is crucial to identify specific improvement areas.
 Follow up with customers to understand their concerns and show that their feedback is taken seriously.

 Low Scores